kixlab/flagship-AI-3rd/01-Embedding_Infra/word2vec.md

 # Word2Vec Implementation (skip-gram)

 ## Process
-1. Refine data from the raw data (paragraphs -> sentences of words)
-2. Break sentence into words (Morpheme analyzer may be needed)
+0. Convert data into txt file (each line contains one sentence)
+1. Create word_list & word_dict
-3. Create training dataset (ex. create skip-gram set)
+2. Create skip_gram dataset
-4. Train model with the dataset
+3. Train model with the dataset
-5. Check accuracy of the model
+4. Check accuracy of the model

-## Refining Data

-## Getting words from the Data

-## Creating Training Dataset

-### Creating skip-grams

-###

-## Training Model

 ## Testing the Model